The objective involves getting the goal state color starting from the start state by using the allowed movements.

 There are basically two models of generated levels.
 Matching colors and Clustering.

-The first thing that we have to do to generate this kind of level is to obtain a valid distribution.
+The first thing we have to do to generate a matching color level is to obtain a valid distribution.
 A distribution is an object that contains the amount percentage of characters for the level.
 For example, it doesn't make sense generating a level that contains only bishops because it has no solution.

 Now we have to get a valid puzzle size, both number of rows and columns.
 It will be given depending on the difficulty which is passed through the instance of the object.